Events

 illustrate the religious commitment of Anglican lay people of the

 ‘middling sort’ in a wide geographical range of parishes.
-It suggests
+It suggested

 that their devotion of money and time to provide, by a variety of